awelwin/MinimalApi/README.md

 Due to current limitations with minimalAPi I use manual model validation using FluentValidation as recommended by Microsoft.
 NOTE: This is likely to change in future
 > see https://www.nuget.org/packages/FluentValidation/

- I would like to see a declarative implemtation added like System.ComponentModel.DataAnnotations that we all used in MVC style apps.

 ## Generic Repositories

 Any new entity can be added to the system without implementing a specific repository implementation via use of GenericRepository<<T>> wich provides all the usual CRUD Operations out of the box.
 Just add a route and corresponding DTO object.